GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 Using the global data mechanism is generally preferred over actual Ruby global variables, because the Functions Framework can help you avoid concurrent edits.
-Additionally, the framework will sandbox different sets of global data associated with different sets of functions, which lets you test functions in isolation without the tests interfering with one another.
+Additionally, the framework will isolate the sets of global data associated with different sets of functions, which lets you test functions in isolation without the tests interfering with one another by writing to global variables.

 ### Sharing resources